Background pattern

 --------------------------------------------------------------------------------------------------------------------------

-To prevent errors, it is essential to check the labels on the vials to ensure the correct use of the formulation (intravenous or subcutaneous) as prescribed for the patient.
+To prevent errors, it is essential to review the labels of the vials to ensure the correct use of the formulation (intravenous or subcutaneous) as prescribed for the patient.

-Tecentriq injectable solution should be visually inspected to ensure that there are no particles or discoloration before administration.
+Tecentriq injectable solution must be visually inspected to ensure that it does not contain particles or discoloration before administration.

-Tecentriq injectable solution is a prepared solution for use that MUST NOT be diluted or mixed with other medicinal products.
+Tecentriq injectable solution is a ready-to-use solution that MUST NOT be diluted or mixed with other medicines.

 Tecentriq injectable solution is for single use only and should only be prepared by a healthcare professional.

-• From a microbiological point of view, the medicinal product should be used immediately, once it has been transferred from the vial to the syringe, as it does not contain any antimicrobial preservative or bacteriostatic agent.
+From a microbiological point of view, the medicine should be used immediately, since it is transferred from the vial to the syringe, as it does not contain any antimicrobial preservative or bacteriostatic agent

 • Remove the vial from the refrigerator and let the solution reach room temperature.

-• Extract all the content of the injectable solution from the Tecentriq vial with a sterile syringe and a transfer needle (recommended 18G).
+• Withdraw the entire contents of the Tecentriq injectable solution from the vial with a sterile syringe and a transfer needle (recommended 18G).

-• Remove the transfer needle and attach a transfer set (e.g. winged/butterfly) containing a stainless steel 23-25G injection needle.
+• Remove the transfer needle and attach to a transfer set (e.g., winged/butterfly) that contains a stainless steel needle 23-25G for injection.
 Use a subcutaneous infusion set with a residual volume/retention not exceeding 0.5 ml for administration.

-• Prime the subcutaneous infusion set with the medicinal product solution to eliminate air from the infusion set and stop before the liquid reaches the needle.
+• Prime the subcutaneous infusion line with the medicinal product solution to eliminate air from the infusion line and stop before the liquid reaches the needle.

-• Ensure that the syringe contains exactly 15 ml of the solution after priming and expelling any excess volume from the syringe.
+• Ensure that the syringe contains exactly 15 ml of the solution after priming and expel any excess volume from the syringe.

-• Administer immediately to prevent clogging of the needle.
-DO NOT conserve the prepared syringe attached to the subcutaneous infusion set.
+• Administer immediately to avoid needle clogging.
+DO NOT store the prepared syringe that has been attached to the subcutaneous infusion set and primed.

-If the dose is not administered immediately, see "conservation of the syringe" below.
+If the dose is not administered immediately, see "Storage of the Syringe" below.

-• If not used immediately, the storage time until use and the storage conditions before use are the responsibility of the user and, in general, should not exceed 24 hours between 2°C and 8°C, unless the preparation of the syringe has been performed in controlled and validated aseptic conditions.
+• If not used immediately, the storage time until use and the storage conditions are the responsibility of the user and should not exceed 24 hours between 2 °C and 8 °C, unless the syringe preparation has been performed under controlled and validated aseptic conditions.

-• If the dose is not going to be administered immediately, use an aseptic technique to extract all the content of Tecentriq injectable solution from the vial to the syringe to take into account the dose volume (15 ml) and the infusion set volume.
-Replace the transfer needle with a syringe stopper.
-DO NOT place a subcutaneous infusion set for conservation.
+• If the dose is not to be administered immediately, use an aseptic technique to withdraw the entire contents of Tecentriq injectable solution from the vial to the syringe, taking into account the dose volume (15 ml) and the priming volume of the subcutaneous infusion set.
+The transfer needle should be replaced with a syringe closure cap.
+DO NOT attach a subcutaneous infusion set for storage.

-• The prepared syringe can be stored for a maximum of 30 days at 2-8°C and for a maximum of 8 hours at ≤30°C with diffuse natural light from the moment of preparation.
+• The prepared syringe can be stored for a maximum of 30 days at 2 to 8 °C and for a maximum of 8 hours at ≤30 °C with diffuse natural light from the time of preparation.

 • If the syringe has been stored in a refrigerator, it should be allowed to reach room temperature before administration.